-- grossly excessive fees

-- o bribery or coercion

-- offering false evidence, or making a false statement of material fact or law

-- improperly soliciting clients

-- disbarment or suspension, or resignation while a disciplinary investigation or proceeding is pending

-- misrepresenting qualifications or services offered - o conduct that would constitute contempt of court in a judicial proceeding - a conviction for a serious crime - falsely certifying a copy of a document - o frivolous behavior, as defined in 8 C.F.R. § 1003.102(j) - ineffective assistance of counsel - o repeated failure to appear - assisting in the unauthorized practice of law - engaging in conduct that is prejudicial to the administration of justice or undermines the integrity of the adjudicative process - o failing to provide competent representation to a client - failing to abide by a client's decisions - failing to act with reasonable diligence and promptness - a practitioner's workload must be controlled and managed so that each matter can be handled competently - a practitioner has the duty to comply with all time and filing limitations - a practitioner should carry through to conclusion all matters undertaken for a client, consistent with the scope of representation - failing to maintain communication with the client - failing to disclose adverse legal authority - failing to submit a Notice of Entry of Appearance as Attorney or Representative Before the Immigration Court (Form EOIR-28)

-o repeatedly filing boilerplate submission
+- (a) Practitioners.
+Conduct by practitioners which may result in discipline includes the following: - grossly excessive fees; - bribery or coercion; - o offering false evidence, or making a false statement of material fact or law; - improperly soliciting clients; - o disbarment or suspension, or resignation while a disciplinary investigation or proceeding is pending; - misrepresenting qualifications or services offered; - conduct that would constitute contempt of court in a judicial proceeding; - a conviction for a serious crime; - falsely certifying a copy of a document; - o frivolous behavior, as defined in 8 C.F.R. § 1003.102(j); - ineffective assistance of counsel; - repeated failure to appear; - assisting in the unauthorized practice of law; - engaging in conduct that is prejudicial to the administration of justice or undermines the integrity of the adjudicative process;

+- failing to provide competent representation to a client; - failing to abide by a client's decisions; - failing to act with reasonable diligence and promptness; - a practitioner's workload must be controlled and managed so that each matter can be handled competently; - a practitioner has the duty to comply with all time and filing limitations; and - a practitioner should carry through to conclusion all matters undertaken for a client, consistent with the scope of representation. - failing to maintain communication with the client; - failing to disclose adverse legal authority; - o failing to submit a Notice of Entry of Appearance as Attorney or Representative Before the Immigration Court (Form EOIR-28); or - repeatedly filing boilerplate submission.